ApiLogicServer/Docs/docs/Troubleshooting.md

 ## Verify your Python environment

 A common mistake is to install API Logic Server globally, with no `venv`.
-This version might still be in use, even if there were subsequent installs of newer versions.
-Note you need to install *and run* under the new versions' `venv`.
+This global version might still be in use, even if there were subsequent installs of newer versions.
+Note you need to install *and run* under the new versions of `venv`.

 On Macs and Linux: